nbrown5071/Udacity_Projects_SQL_Excel/NYSE_Financial_Modeling_Forecasting_Statistics/NYSE_README.md

 This project was very challenging.
 It required a lot of design and data thinking in order to present the deliverables.
 I am very proud of this project.
 The interative sheets are my favorite part.

 ### Reviewer’s Comments
-Reviewer Note
+Reviewer Note:
-Excellent work in your use of INDEX and MATCH statements.
-It helped you in creating a dynamic dashboard for the Profit and loss statement and Forecasting.
+"Excellent work in your use of INDEX and MATCH statements.
+It helped you in creating a dynamic dashboard for the Profit and loss statement and Forecasting."

 [<img src="https://github.com/nbrown5071/Udacity_Projects_SQL_Excel/blob/main/NYSE_Financial_Modeling_Forecasting_Statistics/Reviewer%20Comments.pdf">](https://github.com/nbrown5071/Udacity_Projects_SQL_Excel/blob/main/NYSE_Financial_Modeling_Forecasting_Statistics/Reviewer%20Comments.pdf)